MLHale/CYBR8470/modules/webservices/README.md

 ## Summary

-This repository demonstrates how to implement a simple `Dog` model in Django and expose it through SOAP, REST, and GraphQL APIs.
+This lab demonstrates how to implement a simple `Dog` model in Django and expose it through SOAP, REST, and GraphQL APIs.